Share this post on:

 Blues, Whites, and Yellows often become greatly concerned over issues raised by Reds, only to discover later that the Reds were merely interested in debating.

 They enjoy a good power play.
-But once you get emotionally involved in arguing issues, you may be disappointed and frustrated to find that a Red is no longer interested.
+However, once you get emotionally involved in arguing issues, you may be disappointed and frustrated to find that a Red is no longer interested.

 Reds seek leadership opportunities.